findthehead/Gitsecops-Practice/README.md

 # Gitsecops-Practice

-this is a devesecops practice in github environment
+this is a devsecops lab repo for github environment